viktor-evdokimov/tidewave_phoenix/pages/editors/zed.md

 # Zed

+You can use Tidewave with [Zed](https://zed.dev/).
 Zed currently only supports MCP through the IO protocol.
-So the first step is to install a [MCP Proxy](../guides/mcp_proxy.md).
+So the first step is to install a [mcp-proxy](../guides/mcp_proxy.md).

 At the time of writing, Zed agents/assistants are in beta.
 Therefore the instructions below may be out of date.
 In any case, let's do this.